DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 ```
 This will launch a GUI where the user can refine the labels.

 Use the ‘Load Labels’ button to select one of the subdirectories, where the extracted frames are stored.
 Every label will be identified by a unique color.
 For better chances to identify the low-confidence labels, specify the threshold of the likelihood.
 This changes the body parts with likelihood below this threshold to appear as circles and the ones above as solid disks while retaining the same color scheme.
 Next, to adjust the position of the label, hover the mouse over the labels to identify the specific body part, left click and drag it to a different location.
-To delete a specific label, right click on the label (once a label is deleted, it cannot be retrieved).
+To delete a specific label, middle click on the label (once a label is deleted, it cannot be retrieved).

 After correcting the labels for all the frames in each of the subdirectories, the users should merge the data set to
 create a new dataset.
 In this step the iteration parameter in the config.yaml file is automatically updated.